-Δν Δt = 1.A similar argument in space relates the physical size of a wave packet Δx to the variation in the number of waves per centimeter Δσ. σ is the so-called wave number = 1 / λ (the wavelength):
+Δν Δt = 1.A similar argument in space relates the physical size of a wave packet Δx to the variation in the number of waves per centimeter Δσ. σ is the so-called wave number = 1 / λ (the inverse of the wavelength):

 ΔE Δt = h, Δp Δx = h.This must have dazzled and perhaps upset Heisenberg.
-Bohr had used only the space and time properties of waves to derive Heisenberg's physical limits!
+Bohr had used only the abstract space and time properties of waves to derive Heisenberg's physical limits!
 Bohr was obviously impressed by the new de Broglie - Schrödinger wave mechanics.
-Could they produce a theory that did not need Einstein's point-like light particles?
-Bohr was pleased that Schrödinger's wave function provided a "natural" explanation for the "quantum numbers" of the "stationary states" in his quantum postulate.
-They are the nodes in the wave function.
-On the other hand, Schrödinger hoped to eliminate the "unnatural" quantum jumps in Bohr's quantum postulate by resonances in the wave field.
+Could wave mechanics produce a theory that did not need Heisenberg's material interactions or Einstein's point-like particles of energy (now photons)?
+Bohr was pleased that Schrödinger's wave function provided a "natural" explanation for the "quantum numbers" of the "stationary states" in his first quantum postulate.
+They are simply the nodes in the wave function.
+On the other hand, Schrödinger hoped to eliminate the "unnatural" quantum jumps in Bohr's second quantum postulate by resonances or singularities in the wave field.